mindrunner/docker-scaler/README.md

 ```
 {
-  "scaleInterval": 15, // Interval in seconds to check container scaling.
-  "pullInterval": 15, // Interval in seconds to check container scaling.

   "logLevel": "debug", // Loglevel of the scaler.

+  "handleContainers" : { // Auto create containers
+    "checkInterval": 15, // Interval in seconds to check container scaling.
     "containers": { // List of containers to run
       "test-volume": { // the container id
         "pull": true, // auto pull new images
         "image": "xaamin/shared-volume",
         "isDataContainer": true // enables the data volume handling
       },
       "webserver": { // the container id
         "pull": true,
         "image": "httpd:latest", // Image to run.
         "name" : "test-volume", // Allows you to set a dedictated name, but only for one instance.
         "instances": 5, // Amount of instances to run.
         "volumes": ["/tmp:/var/www/"] // List of volumes to mount.
         "volumesFrom": ["test-volume:ro"], //Use volumes from other images, use the container id.
         "env": ["HELLO=WORLD"], // Environment variables
         "randomPorts": [80, 443], // List of randomports to open
         "randomPort": false, // open a dedictated random port
         "restart": true // auto restart containers
+      }
     }
   },
   "removeIdleJenkinsSlaves": { // auto-remove container nodes from jenkins ci